 tomato sauce vs crushed tomatoes

-Sugo, tomato sauce in Italian, is made with passata (puree).
-But you can also make tomato sauce with canned tomatoes, there’s just an additional step: to crush them with a fork, before adding them to the pan.
+Sugo, the authentic Italian tomato sauce, is made with passata (tomato puree).
+But you can also make it with canned tomatoes, there’s just an additional step: to crush them with a fork, before adding them to the pan.
 Crushed tomatoes tomato sauce is not creamy, of course, but rich and dense, with pieces you sense every now and then.
 It’s a better condiment for short pasta shapes.
 While tomato paste sauce is better for spaghetti and other long pasta shapes.

-Let’s see how to make tomato sauce from paste…
+Let’s see how to make the real Italian tomato sauce from paste…

 homemade tomato sauce with tomato paste